monita211/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-There are 2304 in the dataset.
+There are 2304 NA values in the dataset.

 *2.Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be* *sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*